AbdullahAljaberi/DBP/README.md

 # 🛠️ DELTA AL-BATHA TRADING CO. – Official Website

 ## Description
-This is a bilingual website I built for **DELTA AL-BATHA TRADING CO.**, a family-owned business that specializes in genuine Nissan auto parts.
-The goal is to help customers browse and purchase car parts online, while also providing staff with tools to manage inventory and improve operations.
+I developed this site using two languages for **DELTA AL-BATHA TRADING CO.**, a family company that focuses on authentic Nissan automotive parts.
+We want to allow customers to order car parts online and to give staff members tools to handle inventory and improve their work.

-This was my first major project and represents a personal and technical milestone in applying my web development skills to support a real business.
+It was the first significant project for me, showing both how far I’ve come technically and personally as a web developer involved in a business.

 ## Live Demo
 🌐 [View the Site](https://abdullahaljaberi.github.io/DBP/)